Paul Gosar

+Paul Anthony Gosar (/ˈɡoʊsɑr/ GOH-sar; born November 27, 1958) is an American politician and former dentist who has served as the U.S. representative for Arizona’s 9th congressional district since 2023, after previously representing the 4th district from 2013 to 2023 and the 1st district from 2011 to 2013.
+A member of the Republican Party, Gosar was first elected to Congress in 2010.

+Often associated with right-wing and populist politics, Gosar has also been described as far-right.
+His beliefs and appearances at events with far-right figures have sparked controversy.
 Gosar opposes the Affordable Care Act, abortion, gun control, and immigration.
-He has been a strong ally of former president Donald Trump, and voted to overturn the results of the 2020 U.S. presidential election.
+He has been a strong ally of President Donald Trump, and voted to challenge the certification of the 2020 U.S. presidential election.

-Gosar was censured by the U.S. House of Representatives and stripped of his committee assignments in November 2021; it was the first House censure since 2010 and only the 24th in U.S. history.
-The censure came after Gosar posted a video on social media depicting himself as an anime character attacking other characters with the superimposed faces of Representative Alexandria Ocasio-Cortez and President Joe Biden.
-In January 2023, after Republicans won control of the U.S. House in the November 2022 elections, Gosar was restored to all of his committee assignments.
+In November 2021, Gosar was formally censured by the U.S. House of Representatives and stripped of his committee assignments on a largely party-line vote, after he posted an anime video on social media with his face superimposed on a character who kills one with Representative Alexandria Ocasio-Cortez's face and attacks one with President Joe Biden's face.
+After Republicans regained the House majority in 2022, Gosar was reinstated to his committee assignments.

+Gosar and David Schweikert have shared the deanship of Arizona's congressional delegation since the death of Rep. Raúl Grijalva on March 13, 2025.
+Should Gosar decide to run for another term in 2026, he will become the sole dean of the delegation.

 Early life and education

 Gosar was born in Rock Springs, Wyoming, on November 27, 1958.
-He is the eldest of the seven sons and three daughters born to Antone John Gosar and Bernadette M. (née Erramouspe) Gosar.
-His paternal grandparents were Slovenian and his maternal grandparents were Basque immigrants from Banca, on the Franco-Spanish border.
+He is the eldest of seven sons and three daughters.
+His paternal grandparents were Slovenian and his maternal grandparents were Basque immigrants from Banca, on the French side of the Franco–Spanish border.
 Gosar was raised in Pinedale, Wyoming, and graduated from Pinedale High School in 1977.
 His parents have been described as devoted Republicans who attended the national conventions for former presidents Richard M. Nixon and Gerald Ford.
 Gosar's brother Pete is a former chairman of the Wyoming Democratic Party and was a candidate for governor of Wyoming in 2010 and 2014.

 In 1981, Gosar received his B.S. degree from Creighton University in Omaha, Nebraska.
 In 1985, he earned his D.D.S. from the Boyne School of Dentistry at Creighton.